A. Spatial Reference ID lookup

 One way to find an SRID is to query the spatial_ref_sys table.

-- Open the query dialog and execute the following query:
+- Open the Query Tool and execute the following query:

 SELECT srid, srtext FROM spatial_ref_sys WHERE srtext LIKE '%Pennsylvania%';This query shows the SRIDs of each Pennsylvania-specific spatial reference supported in PostGIS.

 Another way to find SRIDs is to look them up in QGIS.

 - In QGIS, go to Project > Project Properties.

 Under the CRS tab, recall that the various coordinate systems are categorized as Geographic or Projected.
 If you’re an Esri ArcMap user, this sort of interface should feel familiar.
 Let’s say you wanted to find the ID for UTM zone 18N, NAD83.

 - Expand the Projected Coordinate Systems category then expand the Universal Transverse Mercator (UTM) category.